 - a.
 Normally, an Associate Professor is first eligible to be considered for promotion to Professor during the eighth year following the award of tenure and promotion to the rank of Associate Professor.
 However, in the case of a faulty member who has held the rank of Associate Professor prior to the granting of tenure at Muhlenberg, this individual must serve at least five years as a tenured Associate Professor at Muhlenberg prior to standing for promotion to the rank of Professor.
 No faculty member may be on leave or sabbatical from the college during the fall semester in the year in which he or she is a candidate for promotion. - b.
 Each spring semester, in consultation with the Provost, the Faculty Evaluation Committee (FEC) will establish the closing date for promotion candidates to submit their files to the Provost's Office.
 Each spring semester, the Provost and those members of the Faculty Evaluation Committee completing their term on FEC will convene a meeting with candidates considering standing for promotion to discuss the general evaluation procedures and the application of the three criteria (see 3.5) for promotion.
 An eligible faculty member must decide whether he/she wishes to become a candidate for promotion and indicate this decision in writing to the Provost by July 1st.
 The evaluation process will begin at that point, and once the process has begun it will proceed until a final decision is reached. - c.
-For promotion to the rank of Professor, a faculty member must present clear and tangible evidence of: - (1) a consistent pattern of excellent teaching, including contact with students outside the classroom; - (2) significant recent achievement with respect to the professional activities appropriate to his/her field; - (3) a significant continuing role in the life of the College.

-- d.
-All evidence presented in the file should represent achievements in the three criteria (see 3.5) since the granting of tenure. - e.
+For promotion to the rank of Professor, a faculty member must present clear and tangible evidence of excellent teaching, professional activity appropriate to his or her field, and college service, consistent with the descriptions given in sections 3.5.1, 3.5.2, and 3.5.3, respectively.
+All evidence presented in the file should represent achievements in the three criteria since the tenure review.
+[Approved by the Board of Trustees, April 2018] - d.
 The procedures described in Section 3.7.3, Evaluation for Considering the Granting of Tenure, are followed for the promotion review.
-However, senior department colleagues (see 3.7.3 d, e, f, and g) involved in the evaluation of a candidate for Professor will include only tenured Professors. - f.
+However, senior department colleagues (see 3.7.3 d, e, f, and g) involved in the evaluation of a candidate for Professor will include only tenured Professors.

+e.
 Senior departmental colleagues (see 3.7.3 d, e, f, and g) will observe the candidate's classes following procedures outlined in 3.7 at least two times following the granting of tenure, and at least one of these visits must be conducted in the academic year in which the candidate stands for promotion.
-[Approved by the Board of Trustees, April 2017]